Global Existence of Finite Energy Weak Solutions of Quantum Navier-Stokes Equations: The Approximating System

-{\em The effective velocity formulation}\\ \\ We now consider the effective velocity $v_\eps=u_\eps+c\nabla\phi_\eps(\rho_\eps)$.
-Next Lemma shows that the system \eqref{eq:aqns} can be equivalently written in terms of $(\rho_\eps, v_\eps)$.
-Furthermore, with a suitable choice of the constant $c$, either the dispersive and the cold pressure terms will vanish. \begin{lemma} Let $(\re,\ue)$ be a smooth solution of the system \eqref{eq:aqns}.
+We now consider the effective velocity $v_\eps=u_\eps+c\nabla\phi_\eps(\rho_\eps)$.
+The next Lemma shows that the system \eqref{eq:aqns} can be equivalently written in terms of $(\rho_\eps, v_\eps)$.
+Furthermore, with a suitable choice of the constant $c$, both the dispersive and the cold pressure terms will vanish. \begin{lemma} Let $(\re,\ue)$ be a smooth solution of the system \eqref{eq:aqns}.
 Then, $(\re,\ve)$, with $\ve=\ue+c\nabla\phie(\re)$ and $c>0$ satisfies the following system,

 where $\mu>0$ is defined in \eqref{eq:maincost}, $\tilde\kappa^2=\kappa^2-2\nu c+c^2$, $\tilde\lambda=(\mu-c)/\mu$. \end{lemma} \begin{proof} Let $c\in\mathbb{R}$.
 From the first equation in \eqref{eq:aqns} we have that